yamule/evo2/README.md

 ### Very long sequences

-We are actively working on optimizing performance for long sequence processing.
+We are actively working on optimizing performance for long sequence processing in Vortex.
 Vortex can currently compute over very long sequences via teacher prompting.
 However please note that forward pass on long sequences may currently be slow.
+You can instead use [Savanna](https://github.com/Zymrael/savanna) or [Nvidia BioNemo](https://github.com/NVIDIA/bionemo-framework) for embedding long sequences.

-## Dataset
+### Dataset

 The OpenGenome2 dataset used for pretraining Evo2 is available on [HuggingFace ](https://huggingface.co/datasets/arcinstitute/opengenome2).
 Data is available either as raw fastas or as JSONL files which include preprocessing and data augmentation.

-## Training Code
+### Training and Finetuning

 Evo 2 was trained using [Savanna](https://github.com/Zymrael/savanna), an open source framework for training alternative architectures.

+To train or finetune Evo 2, you can use [Savanna](https://github.com/Zymrael/savanna) or [Nvidia BioNemo](https://github.com/NVIDIA/bionemo-framework) which provides a [Evo 2 finetuning tutorial here](https://github.com/NVIDIA/bionemo-framework/blob/ca16c2acf9bf813d020b6d1e2d4e1240cfef6a69/docs/docs/user-guide/examples/bionemo-evo2/fine-tuning-tutorial.ipynb).

 ## Citation